 The benefits reaped by the solution are such that the safety requirements in a highly sensitive environment were satisfied without undermining the specified heat control on the elevated temperature level.
 An added bonus was that it came with a very low maintenance requirement in addition to a simple installation procedure.

-As a recognized manufacturing company of industrial heaters, WATTCO™ is more than just a product manufacturer but a solution provider for the oil and gas industries as well as renewable energy, HVAC and government agencies.
+As a recognized manufacturing company of industrial heaters, WATTCO™ is more than just a product manufacturer.
+We are a solution provider for the oil and gas industries as well as renewable energy, HVAC and government agencies.

 Why is Mineral Oil Used in Thermal Heaters?